PHILOSOPHY.

 You will look at it for quite a while.

-We won’t talk, only look.
+We won’t talk, only look at the picture.

 ___4. Begin looking.

 Depending on the subject matter and how long they have been doing picture study (training their habit of attention and observation), will depend on how long you can have them look.
 Up to two minutes might be a goal for a picture that has a fair amount of detail.
+But if they are new to this or the picture does not have much detail, shorten the time.

 ___5. Look and Look again.

-After a minute or so (if they cannot go that long, that is ok, work towards lengthening the time), “turn your paper over carefully
+After a minute or so (if they cannot go that long, that is ok, work towards lengthening the time),

 see if you can see in your mind all the details of the picture.